 Grab your wetsuits, we're taking a deep dive into some of our favorite café drinks.
 This time out, we’re going in on the small but mighty ristretto to satisfy the taste buds of any coffee lover.

 Definition: From Italian, meaning restricted or condensed.
 An espresso made with less hot water than normal.

 A ristretto, simply put, is an espresso shot made with less hot water.
-In the world of espresso brewing methods, the ristretto shot is created by the act of stopping an espresso shot before the bittering components start to develop, resulting in a shot with a condensed sweetness, a full intense flavor and a lingering finish.
+In the world of espresso brewing methods, the ristretto shot is created by the act of stopping an espresso shot before the bittering components start to develop, resulting in a shot with a condensed sweetness, a full, intense flavor, and a lingering finish.

 But what does “less” mean when you’re trying to make espresso at home, anyway?
 Achieving this doesn’t necessarily mean pulling a shot as normal and just stopping the shot, as that would result in sour, under-extracted flavors.
 It’s a popular misconception that this is what a ristretto is.

-To understand what less means, it’s important to understand general Italian terms for espresso, and how they describe length versus size.
-The Italian terms for espresso are separated by length and size; normale, ristretto, lungo (length) versus single, double, triple (size).
+To understand what “less” means, it’s important to understand general Italian terms for espresso, how they describe length versus size.
+The Italian terms for espresso coffee are separated by length and size; normale, ristretto, lungo (length) versus single, double, and triple (size).

-Length is attributed to the end volume of the shot, whereas size is connected to the starting dosage, AKA the amount of coffee that is used to prepare the shot.
+Length is attributed to the end volume of the shot, whereas the size is connected to the starting dosage, AKA the amount of ground coffee that is used to prepare the shot.

-Starting with normale (normal) double shot, it’s typical to use about 14 to 18 grams of coffee, targeting a volume of 40 to 60 milliliters in about 25 seconds.
-A single shot is exactly half of this, but it’s typical that a double shot will be split to create a single shot in the same amount of time.
+When starting with a normale (normal) double shot, it’s typical to use about 14 to 18 grams of ground coffee, targeting a volume of 40 to 60 milliliters in about 25 seconds.
+A single shot is exactly half of this, but it’s typical that a double shot will be split to create a single coffee shot in the same amount of time.

-With a ristretto, it’s typical to use about 20 grams of coffee for a double shot, targeting 20 to 30 milliliters for a in about 25 seconds.
+With a ristretto, it’s typical to use about 20 grams of coffee for a double shot, targeting 20 to 30 milliliters in about 25 seconds.

-A lungo uses the same amount of coffee as a normal shot, in the same amount of time, but the volume is much larger.
-This is due to a coarser grind being used.
+Lungo coffee uses the same amount of coffee as a normal shot in the same amount of time, but the volume is much larger.
+This is due to a coarser espresso grind being used.

 History of the ristretto